mdrights/LiveSlak/README.txt

 Editing a Grub menu before booting it is possible by pressing the "e" key.
 After making your changes to the boot commandline, press <F10> to boot.
 To discard your changes, press <ESC>.

 Another difference between Syslinux and Grub2 menus: in Grub2 you can select a non-US keyboard, language and/or timezone and you will return to the main menu every time.
 You still have to select "Start SLACKWARE Live" to boot the computer.
 In the Syslinux menu, only the keyboard selection menu will return you to the main menu.
 Any non-US *language* selection on the other hand will boot you into Slackware Live immediately; without returning to the main menu.
-This is a limitation of syslinux which would require exponentially more menu files to construc  a menu with more choices.
+This is a limitation of syslinux which would require exponentially more menu files to construct a menu with more choices.
 Grub2 supports variables which make it easy to modify a menu entry's characteristics.

 ===== Other Slackware based Live distros =====